 The exercise price of each stock option equals the market price of Intevac's stock on the date of grant.
 Most options are scheduled to vest over three and/or four years and expire no later than ten years after the grant date.
 The fair value of each option grant is estimated on the date of grant using the Black-Scholes option pricing model.
 This model was developed for use in estimating the value of publicly traded options that have no vesting restrictions and are fully transferable.
 Intevac's employee stock options have characteristics significantly different from those of publicly traded options.
-The weighted average assumptions used in the model are outlined in the following table:
+The weighted-average assumptions used in the model are outlined in the following table:

-2015 2014 2013
+2016 2015 2014

 Stock Options:

-Weighted-average fair value of grants per share \$ 2.05 \$ 3.15 \$ 2.49
+Weighted-average fair value of grants per share \$ 1.76 \$ 2.05 \$ 3.15

-Expected volatility 46.12% 52.12% 56.28%
+Expected volatility 43.86% 46.12% 52.12%

-Risk free interest rate 1.42% 1.39% 1.09%
+Risk free interest rate 0.97% 1.42% 1.39%

-Expected term of options (in years) 3.99 4.38 4.20
+Expected term of options (in years) 4.28 3.99 4.38

 Dividend yield None None None

 The computation of the expected volatility assumption used in the Black-Scholes calculations for new grants is based on historical volatility of Intevac's stock price.
 The risk-free interest rate is based on the yield available on U.S. Treasury Strips with an equivalent remaining term.
 The expected life of employee stock options represents the weighted-average period that the stock options are expected to remain outstanding and was determined based on historical experience of similar awards, giving consideration to the contractual terms of the stock-based awards and vesting schedules.
-The dividend yield assumption is based on Intevac's history of not paying dividends in the future.
+The dividend yield assumption is based on Intevac's history of not paying dividends and the assumption of not paying dividends in the future.